tobyweston/blog/source/_posts/2014-10-22-scala-mixins.md

 sidebar: false
 published: false
 keywords: "scala, trait, mixin, ruby"
 description: "Avoid the inheritance vs. composition argument by using mixin traits in the right way.
 Using inheritance to mixin behaviour contradicts the inheritance vs. composition principle, so when is a trait with behaviour a genuine mixin?
-Find out in this post."
+Find out here."
 ---

 Scala traits are interesting because they can be used for [inclusion polymorphism](http://en.wikipedia.org/wiki/Polymorphism_(computer_science)) **and** to [mixin](http://en.wikipedia.org/wiki/Mixin) behaviour.
 I've found tension here as the former uses inheritance and the later is more about code re-use.
 So when a Scala class extends a trait with behaviour, it seems to go against the generally accepted view that using inheritance as a mechanism for [code re-use is bad idea](http://baddotrobot.com/blog/2009/01/24/inheritance-vs-composition/).